baymax18/Phonepe_Pulse/README.md

 ## Results
 - The result of this project is a live geo visualization dashboard that displays information and insights from the Phonepe Pulse GitHub repository in an interactive and visually appealing manner.
-- The dashboard provides at least 10 different dropdown options for users to select various facts and figures for display.
-- The data is efficiently stored in a MySQL database and is dynamically updated to reflect the latest data.
+- The data is efficiently stored in a PostgreSQL database and is dynamically updated to reflect the latest data.
 - Users can access the dashboard from a web browser and easily navigate the different visualizations and facts and figures displayed.
 - The dashboard provides valuable insights and information about the data in the Phonepe Pulse GitHub repository, making it a valuable tool for data analysis and decision-making.